-In this paper, we aim to automatically verify selfstabilizing population protocols for leader election and token circulation in the Spin model checker [8].
 In next section we review the basic population protocol model and the fairness conditions which are required for population protocols.
 The general framework for modeling population protocols in Spin is given in Section 3.
-In Sections 4 and 5, we discuss experiment results on automatic verification of self-stabilizing leader election for complete graphs [5] and token circulation for directed rings [1], respectively.
+In Section 4 and Section 5, we discuss experiment results on automatic verification of self-stabilizing leader election for complete graphs [10] and token circulation for directed rings [11], respectively.
 For leader election in complete graphs, we show that the algorithm also works under a weaker fairness condition.
 For token circulation in directed rings, the algorithm is model checked in a two-phase manner.
-We first show that under a particular activation order of nodes, satisfying the global fairness condition, some pre-defined safe configurations will be eventually reached.
+We first show that under a particular activation order of nodes, satisfying the global fairness condition (see its definition in Section 2), some pre-defined safe configurations will be eventually reached.
 Then we show that from these safe configurations eventually token circulation is stabilized.
 In Section 6, we demonstrate that global fairness generally assumed for population protocols is necessary.
-We present counter-examples that we have observed in Spin to show that self-stabilizing token circulation cannot be achieved with local fairness.
+We present counterexamples that we have observed in Spin to show that self-stabilizing token circulation and self-stabilizing leader election in directed rings cannot be achieved with local fairness (see its definition in Section 2).
 Finally, we discuss the difficulty of modeling global fairness in Spin and conclude the paper by pointing out some possible future work in Section 7.